tejamaddimsetty/ORM-Simulation-using-Python/README.md

 ### CODE V1 - Run Curd.py

-Find the `Curd.py` for Code V1 project and run it.\
+Find the `curd.py` in Code V1 project and run it.

 ### CODE V2 - pip install requirements.txt

-Navigate into project folder and execute the command.\
+Navigate into project folder and execute `curd.py`.\
 Then run the python script.
 You can find the output.

 ### Final Submission - pip install requirements.txt

-Set the DB name and table names in case you have any.
+Set the DB name and table names in case you have any.\
-Navigate into project folder and execute `1.py`.\
+Navigate into project folder and execute `1.py`.